ElektraInitiative/libelektra/doc/keynames/README.md

 Given two key names with identical key name parts, but one with namespace "dir" and one with namespace "user", the one with namespace "dir" should be considered more specific and should be preferred.

-A special feature of Elektra is _namespace resolution_. namespace resolution is the process of finding an appropriate namespace for a key based on a key name with namespace "cascading".
+A special feature of Elektra is _namespace resolution_.
+Namespace resolution is the process of finding an appropriate namespace for a key based on a key name with namespace "cascading".
 It is most commonly used, when you need to find which key in the KDB should be used, based on a series of key name parts.

 To resolve the namespace, we just look at each of the namespaces in the ranking defined above.
-We then use the first namespace where the key actually exists. namespace resolution is performed, when `ksLookup`/`ksLookupByName` is called with a key name with namespace "cascading" [[2]](#footnote-2).
+We then use the first namespace where the key actually exists.
+Namespace resolution is performed, when `ksLookup`/`ksLookupByName` is called with a key name with namespace "cascading" [[2]](#footnote-2).
 <a id="ref-footnote-2"></a>
 This is also done, if you call `kdb get` or `kdb set` with a key name with namespace "cascading".